zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 <SchemaDefinition schemaRef="#/components/schemas/content.location" showWriteOnly="true" />

 ## Template
 This type of content has an underlying fixed text content with some required variables.
-After being filled, the template must be submitted for approval to WhatsApp.
-The rules that the submitted content must abide by are very restrictive.
+With the fields of the template properly filled, the template will then submitted for approval.
+This approval depends solely on WhatsApp and the criteria are strict.

 <SchemaDefinition schemaRef="#/components/schemas/content.template" showWriteOnly="true" />

 ### Submitting a template content for approval
-If you already own a WhatsApp business account with us, you may submit templates for approval using our [template console](https://app.zenvia.com/home/templates).
+You may submit templates for approval using our [template console](https://app.zenvia.com/home/templates) if you already own a WhatsApp Business account with us.

 ## Card